rozek/sharedTextArea/README.md

 If you want to see a live demo, just navigate to [https://rozek.de/automerge/sharedTextValue.html](https://rozek.de/automerge/sharedTextArea.html).
 Open it twice in two browser windows and see how changes in one window affect the other one - and vice versa.

+### Current Limitations ###

+* it seems to be difficult to select some text while somebody else is working - even if both reanges do not overlap.
+This _may_ be a problem of the approach used to detect and update selections - perhaps, a `contenteditable` may be better than a `textarea` in this situation

 ## License ##

 [MIT License](LICENSE.md)